-Most sales and marketing teams in the data center, cloud services, and mission critical industries make the really flawed assumption that all of their followers are immediately ready for a sales conservation.
+Most sales and marketing teams in the data center, cloud services, and mission-critical industries make the flawed assumption that all their followers are immediately ready for a sales conservation.

 Little or No Investment in Content Creation (So You Have Something Worth Sharing on Social Media)

-Many data center-related businesses that are new to social media spend way too much time talking about themselves and how wonderful they area, and way too little time talking about their prospects' questions, problems, challenges, and goals.
+Many data center-related businesses that are new to social media spend way too much time talking about themselves and how wonderful they are and too little time talking about their prospects' questions, problems, challenges, and goals.